© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twmpath, Rhiwbina is a scheduled monument protected by Cadw under reference GM017.
 View the official record →

-Twmpath, Rhiwbina is a motte situated in the parish of Rhiwbina in the Vale of Glamorgan, South Wales.
+Twmpath, Rhiwbina is a motte situated in the Rhiwbina district of Cardiff, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM017.

 Twmpath, Rhiwbina dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twmpath, Rhiwbina is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM017.